-The payments to Invesco Distributors will not, in the aggregate, exceed 0.25% of the gross offering proceeds of the offering.
-Invesco Distributors will monitor compensation received in connection with the Fund to determine if the payments described hereunder must be limited, when combined with selling commissions charged and any price spreads realized by other FINRA members, in order to comply with the 10% limitation on total underwriters' compensation pursuant to FINRA Rule 2310.
+The payments to Invesco Distributors will not, in the aggregate (of the Trust, and not on a Fund by Fund basis), exceed 0.25% of the gross offering proceeds of the offering.
+Invesco Distributors will monitor compensation received in connection with the Trust to determine if the payments described hereunder must be limited, when combined with selling commissions charged and any price spreads realized by other FINRA members, in order to comply with the 10% limitation on total underwriters' compensation pursuant to FINRA Rule 2310.